SreevaatsavB/MCP_mysql_connector/ReadME.md

 2. Implement the required functionality
 3. Restart the server for changes to take effect

-In this way, only the server will need to be maintained and client can plug in without any changes.
+In this way, only the server must be maintained, and the client can plug in without any changes.

+### Scopes of improvement

+Support for running multiple queries concurrently in an asynchronous fashion will be added.
+Right now in V0, each query is executed one at a time.